2022 Kherson counteroffensive: September

+On 9 September, the Ukrainians claimed that the Russian 247th Guards Air Assault Regiment, composed of 1,500 soldiers, no longer existed, with their troops either being killed or wounded.
+Documents later captured during the liberation of Kherson in November revealed that the overwhelming majority of these losses were deaths.

-On 12 September, President Zelenskyy said that Ukrainian forces have retaken a total of 6,000 sq km from Russia, in the both the south and the east.
+On 12 September, President Zelenskyy said that Ukrainian forces have retaken a total of 6,000 km2 from Russia, in both the south and the east.
 The BBC stated that it could not verify these claims.

+Also on that day, the Ukrainians claimed that the 2,500-strong Russian 810th Guards Naval Infantry Brigade had suffered more than 85 percent casualties during the offensive, and that the remaining 15 percent had refused to fight.

 On 13 September, that Russian forces had withdrawn from Kyselivka, a settlement 15 km from Kherson.
 On the same day, the Russia-backed deputy head of the Kherson Region posted a video from the outskirts of the settlement in which he claimed that Ukrainian troops have not been able to enter it.
 The mayor of Melitopol reported that Russian forces were abandoning the city and were moving to Russian-held Crimea.
-Ukraine also claimed to have retaken Oleksandrivka on 13 September.
-A local official claimed that Ukraine has retaken Kyselivka, but this was unable to be confirmed by September 14.
+Arestovych claimed that Ukrainian forces had retaken Oleksandrivka on 13 September.
+A local official claimed that Ukraine had retaken Kyselivka, but this was unable to be confirmed by September 14.
 In order to slow down the Ukrainian advance, Russian forces blew up a dam at the Inhulets river, flooding parts of the frontline.

 By 24 September, U.S. officials assessed that the Russian situation at the Kherson frontline was deteriorating, with the local troops suffering from poor morale and largely cut off from supply lines due to the loss of bridges across the Dnipro River.
 Russian military commanders had reportedly requested to retreat to more defensible positions, but President Putin had intervened and forbidden any retreat which would give up Kherson city.

+On 27 September, Ukrainian officials claimed that a phone intercept from Kherson revealed that an unidentified Russian regiment was reduced from 2,000 soldiers to 50.